lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-service-node-guides/service-node-deregistration.md

 ## State change transactions

-A state change transaction changes the state of an Oxen Service Node.
+A state change transaction changes the state of an Lozzax Service Node.
 Typically, state change transactions are only created when a quorum comes to a consensus about a given service node's activities or lack thereof.

 The only state change transaction that can be created by anyone is the `Register` transaction, which changes the state of a service node from `awaiting` to `active`.